storj/design-docs/20240808-custom-limit-email-notifications.md

 ### Context

 Pro users are currently able to set customized project limits for storage and egress.
-Right now, the only way for a user to check how close they are to their limitsi is to go to the project dashboard in the satellite UI.
+Right now, the only way for a user to check how close they are to their limits is to go to the project dashboard in the satellite UI.
 A user could also learn about exceeding their limits when uploads or downloads begin failing, but there is no advance notice in this case.

 The purpose of "Project Limit Notification Emails" is to inform users automatically when they are getting close to, or exceeding their custom limits.